bicciatolab/Circr/README.md

 * validated miRNA:RNA interactions in BED format
 * Argonaute peak file in BED format

 For simplicity, we provide all the necessary files in a dedicated [drive folder](https://drive.google.com/drive/folders/1zJVyzEFAMtvZTTueWRocxXs63jUxsl-U?usp=sharing) that can be downloaded (at least 8Gb of space is required) within the `Circr` folder downloaded from `GitHub`.
 This folder contains the support files for 4 different organisms (_human_, _mouse_, _worm_ and _fruitfly_) in 2 different genome versions for each.
-If only one `organism` or `genome version` is necessary, it is possible to retrieve only the desired one as long as the expected folder tree structure (see below, in bold are depicted the expected folders) is maintained.
+If only one `organism` or `genome version` is necessary, it is possible to retrieve only the desired one as long as the expected folder tree structure (see below) is maintained.

 ```
   Circr